IBM uncrates new mainframes, amps-up cloud, security features

 “For clients new to mainframe, they will want to start on the Linux ONE z15.
 This will allow them to easily design, test, and deploy new apps,” Wang said.
 “For existing mainframe clients, this is an exponential improvement in performance and security for the multi-cloud, hybrid-cloud world.”

-Some of the goals here are to increase container density and help customers build containerized applications that can scale vertically and horizontally.
-The vision is for OpenShift-enabled IBM software to become the foundational building blocks customers use to transform their organizations, IBM said.
+Some of the goals here are to increase container density and help customers build containerised applications that can scale vertically and horizontally.
+The vision is for OpenShift-enabled IBM software to become the foundational building blocks customers use to transform their organisations, IBM said.

 “Most of our customers want solutions that support hybrid-cloud workloads and the flexibility to run those workloads anywhere, and z/OS Cloud Broker for Red Hat will be the central point for how we enable cloud-native on the platform,” Baker said.

-The big challenge for IBM is being sure it is part of the conversation when organizations are trying to reconcile the right mix of public cloud, hosting, co-location or on-premises, said Gartner’s Chuba
+The big challenge for IBM is being sure it is part of the conversation when organisations are trying to reconcile the right mix of public cloud, hosting, co-location or on-premises, said Gartner’s Chuba.

 In related news, IBM this week demonstrated its Cloud Foundry Enterprise Environment running on Red Hat’s OpenShift container platform.